pachterlab/gget/docs/src/en/cbio.md

 Python: Use `confirm_download=True` to enable download confirmation prompts.

 `-sh` `--show`
-Show the plot in a window/in a Jupyter notebook.
+Show the plot in a window (automatic in Jupyter notebooks).

 ### Examples